CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

 ## Task 4: Train and test a model

+In this task, you will learn how to train and test an object detection model in Custom Vision using the tagged images you uploaded, enabling you to evaluate its performance and accuracy.

 Now that you've tagged the images in your project, you're ready to train a model.

 1. In the Custom Vision project, click **Train** to train an object detection model using the tagged images.
 Select the **Quick Training** option.